D3stinn3/EAPCWEB/README.md

 # EAPCWEB
 Church Website
-This is a Church Website
+This is a Church Website!